s5uishida/rcwl-0516-driver/README.md

 # gpio -v
 gpio version: 2.52
 ```
 **Note.
 In October 2019, I have not confirmed the official information that can use Raspberry Pi 4B with Pi4J and WiringPi.
-Therefore, some problems may occur.**
+I've simply checked that it works, but some problems may occur.**

 ## Install jdk11 on Raspberry Pi 3B
 For example, [jdk11 apt-install](https://apt.bell-sw.com/) at [BELLSOFT](https://bell-sw.com/) is shown below.